 Default value (NT/2000): false

-perf_cnt_level (string, Windows only)
+(string, Windows

 Note: After this option has been changed, the agent must be rescanned from the Web-interface in order for the new performance counters to show up.